astronomer/docs/learn/deferrable-operators.md

 ## Use deferrable operators

 Deferrable operators should be used whenever you have tasks that occupy a worker slot while polling for a condition in an external system.
 For example, using deferrable operators for sensor tasks can provide efficiency gains and reduce operational costs.
-Use deferrable operators instead of Smart Sensors, which were removed in Airflow 2.4.0, because they provide greater functionality and they are supported by Airflow.
+Use deferrable operators instead of Smart Sensors, which were removed in Airflow 2.4.0.

 ### Start a triggerer